visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 """""""""""""""

 Each of the provided functions for writing scalar variables does have certain arguments in common.
-For example, all of the functions must be provided the name of the variable to write out.
+For example, all of the functions must be provided the name of the variable to write out. write out.
 The name that you pick is the name that will appear in VisIt_'s plot menus.
 Be careful when you pick your variable names because you should avoid characters that include punctuation marks and spaces.